cperalta22/asteroid-field-for-micro-bit/README.md

 - you can start a new game pressing button A whenever a game is not in progress

 Good luck pilot!

+### Installation

+1 - clone this repo or copy all three python scripts of the desired version you want to play 2 - go to beta version of the official web [micropython editor](https://python.microbit.org/v/beta) 3 - use the connect button to pair your micro:bit
+4 - click into **Project** and upload all three files 5 - flash **Asteroid field** into your micro:bit
+6 - Don't forget to build the controller ! (look below this document for an schematic)

 ### Files and directories of this repo